CodeX-Academy-Official/badges/tools/terminal1.md

-# Command Line Learner 1
+# Command Line Power User 1

 Someone who can use the basic features of a bash terminal.